- Informal Economy

-Domestic workers work in the homes of others for pay, providing a range of domestic services: they sweep and clean, wash clothes and dishes; shop and cook; care for children, the elderly, and the disabled; or provide gardening, driving, and security services.
+Domestic workers work in the homes of others for pay, providing a range of services: they sweep and clean; wash clothes and dishes; shop and cook; care for children, the elderly, and the disabled; they provide gardening, driving, and security services.
 Some live on the premises of their employer.
-Many work on a part time basis, often for multiple employers.
+Others work part time, often for multiple employers.

 For more information, see Typology of Domestic Workers.

-There are three basic challenges to measuring domestic workers:
+WIEGO’s Statistics team has identified three main challenges to measuring domestic workers:

 - the definition challenge: what types of activities should be included?

 - a classification and coding challenge: which statistical classification system should be used and how many codes are needed to cover all types of domestic work?

 - a tabulation challenge: how to tabulate data with different codes at different levels of classification?

 For technical details, see Measurement Challenges for Domestic Workers.

 Women (and girls) now make up about half of the estimated 200 million migrants worldwide.
 Domestic workers are an important part of this growing trend.

 Asia is a large source of international migrants who work as domestics.
 As of the mid-2000s, around 6.3 million Asian migrants were legally living and working in the more developed Asian countries (United Nations Population Fund 2006).
 An estimated 1.2 million additional undocumented migrants are in the region, many working as domestic workers (United Nations Population Fund 2006).